ihsaanm0/lornasfanbois/README.md

 Key deliverables: <br />
 * User testing results from performing paper prototyping.
-* A design direction that provides the project team with a starting point to begin development of an electronic prototype. <br />
+* A design direction that provides the project team with a starting point to begin development of an electronic prototype.
+* Wireframe drafts of the web application interface.
+* Finalised <span title="Minimum Viable Product">MVP</span><br />

 <hr />